srheegit/Sales-Data-Analysis-with-Power-BI/README.md

 # Customer-Data-Analysis-with-Power-BI
-We analyze a delivery service company's sales data using Power BI, creating a Power BI Report that answers relevant business questions that are outlined in the
+We analyze a delivery service company's sales data using Power BI, creating a Power BI Report that answers relevant business questions that are outlined in the [Goal of the Power BI Report section](## Goal of the Power BI Report).

 ## Business Requirement Document